vadimtyuryaev/RegrCoeffsExplorer/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-Please note that upon consideration of the empirical distribution of data, particularly concerning the influence on the response variable, `y`, attributable to the interquartile change (Q3-Q1) in the dependent variables, there is a discernible enlargement in the magnitudes of coefficients `X2` and `X4`.
+Note that upon consideration of the empirical distribution of data, particularly concerning the influence on the response variable, `y`, attributable to the interquartile change (Q3-Q1) in the dependent variables, there is a discernible enlargement in the magnitudes of coefficients `X2` and `X4`.